daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 To add you to the MDS organization on [Github.ubc.ca](https://github.ubc.ca) we need you to login to [Github.ubc.ca](https://github.ubc.ca) using your CWL credentials.

 This step is required for

 - being able to store your work
 - all homework submission and grading
 - working collaboratively

 ## Git

 We will be using the command line version of Git as well as Git through RStudio and JupyterLab.
-Some of the Git commands we will use are only available since Git 2.23, so if you're Git is older than this version, we ask you to update it using the following command:
+Some of the Git commands we will use are only available since Git 2.23, so if your Git is older than this version, we ask you to update it using the following command:

 ```
 sudo apt update